typetools/templatefora-checker/README.md

 ## How to specify your code

-At comile time, the TemplateForAChecker estimates what values the program may compute at run time.
+At compile time, the TemplateForAChecker estimates what values the program may compute at run time.
 It issues a warning if the program may TODO.
 It works via a technique called pluggable typechecking.

 You need to specify the contracts of methods and fields in your code -- that is, their requirements and their guarantees.
-The TemplateForAChecker ensures that your code is consistent with the contracts, and that the contracts guuarantee that TODO.
+The TemplateForAChecker ensures that your code is consistent with the contracts, and that the contracts guarantee that TODO.

 You specify your code by writing *qualifiers* such as `@TemplateforaBottom` on types, to indicate more precisely what values the type represents.